robrbecker/resize_observer/README.md

 # resize_observer
-A Dart wrapper for the Resize Observer API
+A Dart wrapper for the Resize Observer API that uses JS interop.
+It works under both Dart 1 and 2 but since it now exists in the dart:html package in Dart 2, I would recommend just using the built in one under Dart 2 and this version under Dart 1.

 # API
 ```